Viibrant/slides/slides.md

 - Deep learning has done some cool stuff but we don't know why it works.
 - It would be really useful to know this for a few different reasons, that I've split up here.

-- Trust & Safety (Elaine Herzberg, 2018)
+- Trust & Safety (2018)
-  - Death of Elaine Herzberg by an Uber self-driving car in 2018.
+  - Death by an Uber self-driving car in 2018.
     - Didn't recognise her as she was jaywalking
     - Couldn't classify objects as a pedestrian unless they near a crosswalk/zebra crossing
     - Braked just 1.3 seconds before impact,
-    - If we knew how the model worked, we could have prevented this.
-    - Ideally during training you would analyse the model as part of the process, and check for things like generalisation.
   - IBM Watson recommending "multiple examples of unsafe and incorrect treatment recommendations"

 - Debugging & Research